 Visitors are encouraged to make their own flight reservations.
 If your travel is to be reimbursed via UF, then please provide receipts for your expenses.
 We suggest that you check flights to Gainesville (GNV) first, as they are most convenient.
 Usually a connection in Atlanta (ATL), Charlotte (CLT) or Miami (MIA) is required.
 Flights into Gainesville can become fully booked and/or quite expensive, so please try to make reservations at least a couple months in advance.
 There are a few alternative airports that are often cheaper and sometimes more convenient.
 The next best airports are Jacksonville (JAX, ~1.5hr drive) and Orlando (MCO, ~2hr drive).
 Occasionally people use Tampa, which is about ~2.5 hrs away.

-Short-term visitors usually stay at the Holiday Inn, AC Hotel by Marriott, or the Reitz Union on campus, since both are within easy walking distance to the department.
-Visitors interested in saying closer to downtown may also consider the Sweetwater Branch Inn or the Hampton Inn & Suites."
+Short-term visitors usually stay at the Holiday Inn, AC Hotel by Marriott, or the Reitz Union on campus, since all are within easy walking distance to the department.
+Visitors interested in saying closer to downtown may also consider the Sweetwater Branch Inn or the Hampton Inn & Suites.

 If you fly into Gainesville and stay at the Holiday Inn or Reitz Union, then a car is not recommended.
 There is a free shuttle between the airport and the Holiday Inn.
 You must call the Holiday Inn to arrange a pickup.
-If the delay would be inconvenient, then I suggest taking a cab (~$20).
+If the delay would be incovenient, visitors could consider taking a cab or use a rideshare service (~$20).

-Any car rentals for visitors need to be arranged through the astronomy office (Janet Rose).
+Any car rentals for visitors need to be arranged through the Astronomy Department Office Manager.